valimised/ivxv/auditor/README.rst

 The application functionality is provided by the tools described below:

+* *convert* - tool for verifying that the proof of shuffle provided by Verificatum corresponds to the anonymized ballot boxes.
+The input ballot box is the anonymized ballot box output by the processor tool and the output ballot box is the anonymized ballot box output by the Verificatum prover application.
+The provided public key must be output by key generation tool.
 * *mixer* - tool for verifying the correctness of a proof of shuffle.
 The tool takes as input the protocol information file provided to Verificatum during shuffle and the proof directory output by it.